 Stop funding alcohol related charities.
 Under the Health and Social Care Act 2012, Local Authorities have the duty to reduce health inequalities and improve the health of their local population by ensuring that there are public health services aimed at reducing drug and alcohol abuse.
 The Local Authority must, in using the grant, have regard to the need to improve the take up of, and outcomes from, its drug and alcohol misuse treatment services.
-Conclusion and recommendation: It is clear that by removing the funding for this service, there is a potential risk of fewer individuals being identified as drinkin at harmful levels and offered an intervention at an early stage.
-However, there is no evidence to suggest that this service is proving to support the health and wellbeing outcomes of individuals who are found to be at moderate to high risk of alcohol related health conditions. it is recommended that the service is decommissioned and the council continue to HS to identify and support individuals who drink at harmful levels as part of routine care.
+Conclusion and recommendation: It is clear that by removing the funding for this service, there is a potential risk of fewer individuals being identified as drinking at harmful levels and offered an intervention at an early stage.
+However, there is no evidence to suggest that this service is proving to support the health and wellbeing outcomes of individuals who are found to be at moderate to high risk of alcohol related health conditions.
+As a result of the responses received, it is recommended that the service is decommissioned and the council continue to support GP Practices and the wider NHS to identify and support individuals who drink at harmful levels as part of routine care.